prashantsengar/BC74_InsertACoolNameHere/README.md

  1. [API](/API) folder inside of this contains apis needed for all the endPoints made in Python, Flask.
  2. [Portal](/ADMIN_PORTAL) folder contains the code of the admin portal for the registration of users.
- 3. A Police Side app
+ 3. A Police Side app [branch Polici]
- 4. A Civilian Side app
+ 4. A Civilian Side app [branch Master, also see release]

  ### Please refer to all the features here:
  https://github.com/prashantsengar/InsertACoolNameHere/wiki/Features-Details